UK elections watchdog to probe Boris Johnson Downing Street flat refit | Law-Order

 “I refused to help him organise these payments.
 My knowledge about them is therefore limited.
 I would be happy to tell the Cabinet Secretary or Electoral Commission what I know concerning this matter,” said Johnson’s former close ally as his Chief Strategy Adviser.

-In a statement released to Parliament last week, the Cabinet Office said that the UK Prime Miniter had “personally met” all the costs of the redecoration.
+In a statement released to Parliament last week, the Cabinet Office said that the UK PM had “personally met” all the costs of the redecoration.

 In its response to the allegations, Downing Street has said: ''At all times, the government and ministers have acted in accordance with the appropriate codes of conduct and electoral law.
 Cabinet Office officials have been engaged and informed throughout and official advice has been followed.